SS Appomattox: History

 Due to the vessel's length, the Appomattox used metallic cross bracing, a metallic keelson, metallic plates, and multiple metallic arches.
-Several siphons, pumps were required to keep the Appomattox afloat.
+Several siphons and pumps were required to keep the Appomattox afloat.

 The Appomattox operated mainly on the Great Lakes, carrying iron ore on its eastward voyages, and then returning westward with coal.
 The ship usually towed the steamer barge Santiago, which had a length of 324 feet (98.8 m), to increase the amount of cargo carried each trip.
 The Appomattox alone could carry more than 3,000 tons of bulk cargo, and it and the Santiago had a combined capacity approaching 8,000 tons.

 On August 3, 1900 the Appomattox was towing the schooner-barge Santiago in the St. Clair River.
 Meanwhile, the schooner Fontana was under tow of the steamer Kaliyuga.
 Then as the four ships approached each other, the Santiago veered off course and collided with the Fontana, which sank almost immediately with one fatality.